 A Healdsburg institution since 1923, the European-style bakery specializes in sourdough, rustic batards, and sweet French bread, plus crunchy-crust ciabatta, multigrain loaves fermented with a touch of molasses, and many other recipes that take 24 to 48 hours to craft.

-Many people eat the bread plain or simply smeared with creamery butter, but you can also get the slices as sandwiches, like salami, sun-dried tomato, goat cheese and aioli, or for all-day breakfast, where all plates include a bottomless Costeaux toast basket tempting with a variety of specialty breads.
+Many people eat the bread plain or simply smeared with creamery butter, but you can also get the slices as sandwiches, like salami, sun-dried tomato, goat cheese and aioli, or as part of an all-day breakfast, where all plates include a bottomless Costeaux toast basket tempting with a variety of specialty breads.

 Don’t miss the gorgeous sweets, either – graceful fondant cakes finished in buttercream swirls and chocolate flowers, seasonal fruit tarts, gooey éclairs, cookies, and house-made candies.
 This is a wonderful place to sit on the patio, too.